szabgab/slides/ladino/ladino.md

 * Be able to communicate with other Ladino speaker.
 * Help others in the same goal.
-* Help preseve the language and the culture.
+* Help preserve the language and the culture.

 ## My site about Ladino